Tritype® Archetypes

 They do this by enduring and overcoming adversity.
 They never give up and do not back down or give in.
 Setbacks become fuel for future endeavors.
 Failures pave the way for greater successes.

-They are no-nonsense people that value experience over titles or degrees.
+They are no-nonsense people who value experience over titles or degrees.
 They are extremely hard workers and are very self-motivated.
 They can be seen as workaholics, but they truly love whatever they do, or they would stop doing it.
 They are what they achieve.

 Another important part of the story is that the 358s are actually thinkers and doers rather than feelers.
 But, underneath their logical solution mastery is a tender-hearted person that manages distress by doing something to fix a problem rather than being trapped in what feels like illogical, emotional chaos.
 The truth is that the 358 is uncomfortable with emotions, both their own emotions and the emotions of others.
 This is because they value data and information and fail to see the data and information that emotions provide.